georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 ## Description

-This TensorRT plugin implements an efficient algorightm to perform Non Maximum Suppression for object detection networks.
+This TensorRT plugin implements an efficient algorithm to perform Non Maximum Suppression for object detection networks.

 This plugin is primarily intended for using with EfficientDet on TensorRT, as this network is particularly sensitive to the latencies introduced by slower NMS implementations.
 However, the plugin is generic enough that it will work correctly for other detections architectures, such as SSD or FasterRCNN.